In credit reporting, most negative information can only stay on your credit report for seven years—right?

 The Fair Credit Reporting Act (FCRA) does mandate that the credit bureaus remove negative information from consumers’ credit reports within 7-10 years depending on the type of information.
+(The maximum of 10 years only applies to a Chapter 7 bankruptcy.)

 If a consumer applies for a life insurance policy with a value of $150,000 or higher, then the credit reporting agencies are technically allowed to include negative information that is more than 7-10 years old on the person’s credit reports.